Sergio0831/my-house/README.md

-9. Install Babel For ES6 Syntax
+9. Install ESLint and VSCode extensions